Wildcat Maritime Force: Lynx Wildcat Maritime Force (LWMF)

 From July 2012 the LHF was renamed the Lynx Wildcat Maritime Force (LWMF) and the following year it acquired and operated the Wildcat Simulator, it operated the Lynx Simulator up until March 2017.
 The reformed 825 Naval Air Squadron became the Wildcat squadron within the Lynx Wildcat Maritime Force.
 It was tasked with supporting single flights to deploy aboard the Royal Navy's Type 45 destroyers and Type 23 frigates, to continue with Wildcat tactical development work, and to act as the Wildcat Operational Conversion Unit (OCU).

-815 Naval Air Squadron become the Royal Navy Fleet Air Arm sole operator of the Westland Lynx helicopter from July 2014, taking on the training of 702 Naval Air Squadron and the support for the twelve deployable single flights and two double manned Maritime Counter Terrorism (MCT) Flights.
+815 Naval Air Squadron become the Royal Navy Fleet Air Arm sole operator of the Westland Lynx helicopter from July 2014, taking on the training of 702 Naval Air Squadron and the support for the twelve deployable single flights and two double crewed Maritime Counter Terrorism (MCT) Flights.
 From April 2016 the squadron began conversion to the AgustaWestland Wildcat.
 The final Westland Lynx HMA.8 left service in March 2017.
+On 17 March 2017, a final flypast was conducted by four Royal Navy Westland Lynx HMA 8 helicopters from 815 Naval Air Squadron, based at RNAS Yeovilton in Somerset.